 Art at John Lyon School is based on teaching boys the traditional skills, from which they can develop and express ideas in a variety of media and styles.
 We focus on drawing, painting, printmaking and 3D skills as well as developing contextual knowledge related to a broad range of Artists in year 7.

 In year 9 we review students’ skills to date and access the students who enter the school at 13+, through a series of drawing and observational exercises.
 From this we develop all pupils’ skills through differentiated teaching and learning, with a focus on traditional skills and creativity.
 We also focus on developing pupils analytical skills through written and verbal studies of Artists, individual and peer work, focusing on the use of appropriate artistic terminology.
+We explore work thematically and include the study of Graphic novels and perspective in this year.

 In Year 10 boys begin their GCSE Exam Coursework, with all work being included in their final assessment, which represents 60% of their actual GCSE grade.
 They work on thematic projects completing the first fully in year 10 and beginning the second which they complete in year 11.
 We focus on developing technical skills as well as their creative thought process and use of various media.